bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 You can find them here:
 https://grafana.com/grafana/plugins?direction=asc&orderBy=weight&type=panel

-In this documentation, we will go through 2 of the most used ones, as they have approximately all the options that other types of visualization have.
+In this documentation, we will go through two of the most used ones (Graph and Bar gauge), as they have approximately all the options that other types of visualization have.

 Graph